IBAN vs SWIFT Code: Differences Explained

 Can a bank have multiple SWIFT codes?

-It’s possible for a bank to have multiple SWIFT codes.
+It’s possible for a bank to have multiple Society for Worldwide Interbank Financial Telecommunication (SWIFT) codes.
 Bigger banks with multiple branches across the globe may use three extra digits at the end of their code to identify a specific branch.

 Is IBAN used in the United States?

-The United States does not use IBAN codes.
-Instead, the U.S. uses a bank account number and routing number to identify financial institutions and the specific accounts within them.
+The United States doesn’t use International Bank Account Number (IBAN) codes.
+Instead, the U.S. uses a bank account number and a routing number to identify financial institutions and the specific accounts within them.
 However, if you live in the U.S. and are wiring money internationally, you may need to know the recipient’s IBAN code, depending on what country they live in.

 How do I find my IBAN or SWIFT code?

-If you have a bank account in the U.S., you will not have an IBAN code affiliated with it.
+If you have a bank account in the U.S., you won’t have an International Bank Account Number (IBAN) code affiliated with it.
 If you have a bank account outside the U.S. in a country that uses IBANs, you can typically find an IBAN code on your bank statement or on the bank’s website.
-If you are wiring money to someone who lives in a country using the IBAN system, you can ask for their IBAN code when discussing the details of the wire transfer.
+If you’re wiring money to someone who lives in a country using the IBAN system, you can ask for their IBAN code when discussing the details of the wire transfer.

-You should also be able to find a bank’s SWIFT code on its website or on a bank statement (if you are a client).
+You should also be able to find a bank’s Society for Worldwide Interbank Financial Telecommunication (SWIFT) code on its website or on a bank statement (if you’re a client).
 If you’re unable to locate it, you might do a quick online search or call the bank’s customer service number.

 What happens if I use the wrong code for a transfer?

-If you use the wrong code for a wire transfer and it cannot be completed, the money may be returned to your account.
-In some cases, you may be charged a fee for this.
-However, there is the slight possibility that the transfer could be completed and the money sent to the wrong account.
-That is why, if you know you used the wrong code, it’s important to contact your financial ASAP and see if you can request a cancellation or reversal of the transfer.
+If you use the wrong code for a wire transfer and it can’t be completed, the money may be returned to your account, and in some cases, you may be charged a fee for this.
+However, there’s the slight possibility that the transfer could be completed and the money sent to the wrong account.
+That’s why, if you know you used the wrong code, it’s important to contact your financial institution as soon as possible and see if you can request a cancellation or reversal of the transfer.

 Photo credit: iStock/Lyndon Stratford